MarioLisbona/CA-T3A2-B-travelers-forum-client/README.md

 ### Client Libraries

 `react: ^18.2.0` - React is a Javascript library that provides a declarative, efficient and flexible way to build user interfaces for an application.
-It allows developer to use multiple small, isolated pieces of code, called 'components' to create complex and interactive UI's.
+It allows developers to use multiple small, isolated pieces of code, called 'components' to create complex and interactive UI's.

 `react-dom: ^18.2.0` - React-dom is a package that provides a Virtual DOM which is a copy of the actual DOM structure that is used to track changes that are made by the user.
 Those changes are eventually reflected in the browser's DOM structure.
-The package provides developed with methods to maniupalte the virual dom, inlcuding `.render()` and `.findDOMNode`
+The package provides developers with methods to maniupalte the virual dom, inlcuding `.render()` and `.findDOMNode`

 `react-router-dom: ^6.7.0` - React Router is used to create an SPA (Single Page Application).
 It provides a library that lets developers take advantage of client-side rendering routing.
 This means that different components can be rendered within the app for each URL without having to fetch a new page each time.

 `@fortawesome/fontawesome-svg-core: ^6.2.1`

-`fortawesome/free-solid-svg-icons: ^6.2.1`
+`@fortawesome/free-solid-svg-icons: ^6.2.1`

 `@fortawesome/react-fontawesome: ^0.2.0`

-The font awesome libraries are used to add the icons for the juser registration form.
-The registration form has front-end input validation and the icons are used to inform the user if they have not entered valid input.
+The Font Awesome libraries are used to add the icons for the user registration form.
+The registration form has front-end input validation and the icons are used to inform the user if they have not entered a valid input.

 `moment: ^2.29.4` -  Moment is used to format the dates on each post when viewed as a full page.
 It is also used to provide information on the preview cards about how long ago each post was made.